 The main feature of the Eastern Cape is its magnificent coastline.
-Added to the diverse coastal experiences are more than 60 state-owned game reserves and over 30 private game farms, which collectively cover an area greater than the Kruger National Park.
+Added to the diverse coastal experiences are more than 60 state-owned game reserves and over 30 private

 - Port Elizabeth has some beautiful parks with well-landscaped gardens, including St George's Park, which covers 73 ha and houses the famous Port Elizabeth Cricket Club, the oldest bowling green in South Africa; Prince Alfred's Guard Memorial; the 1882 Victorian Pearson Conservatory; and the 54-ha Settlers' Park. - To the north-west of Graaff-Reinet lies the Valley of Desolation.
-The valley is a national monument within the Karoo Nature Reserve, formed millions of years ago by weathering erosion.

-- Varied game reserves, including the Addo Elephant, Mountain Zebra and Mkambati parks. - South Africa's first marine park, the Tsitsikamma National Park extends along a rocky coastline of 50 km, and 3 km out to sea. - Southern right and humpback whales and their calves are regularly spotted from the high dunes, usually between May and November, while common and bottlenose dolphins are often seen close to shore.
+The valley is a national monument within the Karoo Nature Reserve, formed millions of years ago by weathering erosion. - Varied game reserves, including the Addo Elephant, Mountain Zebra and Mkambati parks. - South Africa's first marine park, the Tsitsikamma National Park extends along a rocky coastline of 50 km, and 3 km out to sea. - Southern right and humpback whales and their calves are regularly spotted from the high dunes, usually between May and November, while common and bottlenose dolphins are often seen close to shore. - The Camdeboo National Park, near Graaff-Reinet, was proclaimed as South Africa's 22nd National Park.